+ JUMP TO RECIPE

 It is unlike any other cake I’ve tried, the crunchy crust quite short and dense but not as crumbly as shortcrust.
 It melts in your mouth and has a lovely flavour from all those egg yolks and butter.

 The interesting thing is that the Pays Basque have their own version – called, of course, gateau basque.
-It tastes quite similar, the method is only slightly different and if you delve deeper into French recipe sites it turns out the method actually could be identical.
-So anyway what I offer below is probably the richer option with yolks only and an awful lot of butter – and damn good it is too.
+It tastes quite similar, the method is only slightly different and if you delve deeper into French recipe sites it turns out the process actually could be identical.
+So anyway what I offer below is probably the richer option with yolks only and an awful lot of butter – and so, so good.

 This recipe comes from De Bonnes Recettes du Monde.